So, you’re thinking of visiting Kutaisi Georgia? Are you looking for some insider tips and a helpful guide on what to do in Kutaisi?

 How do you pronounce Kutaisi?

 For a small city that is off the beaten path for most tourists, Kutaisi has a lot to offer.
 It’s cheap, cheerful and is sure to grow in popularity in the coming years.
-If you’re planning a trip and wondering what the best things to do in Kutaisi are, I hope this guide was a useful tool.
 And if you’re not yet planning to visit Kutaisi, it should definitely be on your list for the future!

-If you have any questions or want any more information drop a comment below and I’ll get back to you!
+If you have any questions or want any more information for your trip to Kutaisi, drop a comment below and I’ll get back to you!

-Currency conversions and offerings mentioned are correct as of December 2020 but are subject to change in future.
-Please remember to travel safely and responsibly.
+Prices and offerings mentioned are correct as of October 2022 but are subject to change in future.

 PIN IT FOR LATER!